MOV-AI/movai-flow/README.md

 ```

 ## Cleaning up the environment
-One of the best way to clean up all the containers and go to the initial setting is to call the reset script.
+The docker-compose we prepare is a “Quick-start” one.
+It is not intended to be used in production and it has a number of caveats - one of them being that the best way to recover from any problem is to clean it up and restart from scratch using the reset script.

 ```bash
 bash ./scripts/movai-flow-reset